Counselling Christians?

 Gardening: It Grows You

-Gardening, good for the body, the mood and soul, or so they say.
+Gardening is good for the body, the mood and soul, or so they say.

 What is it that makes Gardening so attractive for people?
 What makes it good for us?

-If it is so good for us what is it that holds us back from going out into the outback, our own wilderness?
+If it is so good for us, what is it that holds us back from going out into the outback, our own wilderness?

-How can we get over our barriers to creating our hideaway. our oasis of calm?
+How can we get over our barriers to creating our hideaway? our oasis of calm?

 Read More